 Nova Scotia Cohabitation Agreement

 In Nova Scotia common law couples can register as domestic partners, which gives you some of the same rights as a married couple.
-But for better protection, you should have a Cohabitation Agreement in place.
+For best protection, you should have a Cohabitation Agreement in place.

 Document Type: Microsoft Word